The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

 - Increase opportunities for flow states

 Seek social connection to improve your emotional health.
 Reach out to the people in your life who have made a difference for you.
-Send them a note, or phone them if it’s impossible to meet with them in person.
+Send them a note or call them if it’s impossible to meet with them in person.
 Cultivate your friendships and social connections with loving-kindness.

 The DERS is a test used to measure how someone regulates emotions.
 It has many versions and has been used in empirical studies.
-It is used to measure someone’s self-reported measures of subjective emotional ability (Hallion et al., 2018).
+It is used to measure someone’s self-reported measures of subjective emotional ability (Hallion, Steinman, Tolin, & Diefenbach, 2018).

 Explicitly used for mindfulness are these useful tests and questionnaires.

-Though the satisfaction with life scale was developed to give a global view of life satisfaction, it can help understand a client’s cognitive judgment of life satisfaction.
+Though the Satisfaction With Life Scale was developed to give a global view of life satisfaction, it can also help understand a client’s cognitive judgment of life satisfaction.
 It could help develop awareness.

 The MAAS is a scale to measure one’s mindfulness.

-The Mental Health Continuum – Short Form (MHC-SF) was developed as a scale to measure emotional wellbeing (Keyes, 2002).
-This scale measures three different forms of wellbeing, which are hedonic (emotional wellbeing), eudaimonic (social wellbeing), and eudaimonic (psychological wellbeing).
+The Mental Health Continuum – Short Form was developed to measure emotional wellbeing (Keyes, 2002).
+This scale measures three different forms of wellbeing: emotional wellbeing, social wellbeing, and psychological wellbeing.

 The scale has been empirically proven across cultures and has been translated into a variety of languages.
-Permission to utilize this scale can be given by emailing for permission.
+Permission to utilize this scale can be requested via email.

 7 Relevant Questions for Your Sessions